-A distributed denial of service attack is an attempt to disrupt the normal traffic of a targeted server.
+A Distributed Denial of Service (DDoS) attack is an attempt to disrupt the normal traffic of a targeted server.
 This is done by overwhelming the server, service or network that is being targeted with a flood of internet traffic.
 You can think of it as a car disrupting traffic and preventing the flow.
 When the traffic of a server is disrupted, the site or service you are trying to access will become slow or appear as unavailable.
 Traffic analytics tools can be used to identify suspicious activity like an unusual amount of traffic originating from a single IP address.

 If you discover that a major company you are a customer of has experienced a security breach, you must take immediate action to protect yourself.
 The same goes if you believe your personal devices have been compromised.
 Keep in mind that if one of your account’s security is compromised, then there is a possibility that your other accounts may also be at risk if you reuse the same password.
 Here are three steps you can take after experiencing a security breach.

-- Consider freezing your credit.
-Also known as a security freeze, a credit freeze could be helpful if you believe the attacker has gotten access to your personal data, giving them the ability to steal your identity.
+Consider freezing your credit.
+Also known as a security freeze, a credit freeze could be helpful if you believe the attacker has gotten access to your Personally Identifiable Information (PII), giving them the ability to steal your identity.
 Getting a copy of your credit report can help confirm if your identity was stolen.
 A credit freeze helps prevent the attacker from being able to open new accounts under your name.

 It is important to know how to protect yourself from ever experiencing a security breach.
 There are several steps you can take to protect yourself, your business or organization.

 Step 1: Get a password manager